zhanyang01/tp/docs/UserGuide.md

 * `highlight 1/phone number` will highlight the phone number of the first person in the current list shown
 * `highlight John Doe/phone number` will highlight John Doe phone number

+### Storing documents of a client: `file`

+Creates/opens up a folder specific to a client for storing of their documents

+Format 1: `file <INDEX>`

+Format 2:  `file <client identifier>`

+* **INDEX** must be a positive integer less than or equals to the number of clients currently shown on AB3
+* **client identifier** must be one of the unique identifier of the clients in the entire client list

+Examples:
+* `file 1` will open up a folder that is named after the first client currently on the list
+* `file John Doe` will open up the folder that is used to store John Doe's documents

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ